 Exercising not only keeps you healthy during pregnancy, but also equips you to combat various ailments like nausea.

 6. Don’t Go to Bed Immediately After a Meal

 Eating late at night or just before bedtime can lead to heartburn and make you feel nauseous.
 Have dinner approximately 2 to 3 hours before bedtime.

 Spicy, oily and sugary foods are the most common triggers of nausea.
 Limit the intake of such food items during pregnancy.

 In most cases, nausea is pretty harmless.
 However, severe nausea during the third trimester may be indicative of various medical complications.
 Therefore, if you notice any of the following symptoms along with nausea, visit your gynaecologist.

 - Weight loss

 - Loss of appetite

 Here are some frequently asked questions about nausea in the third trimester of pregnancy:

-Nausea is very common during pregnancy, and many women may get affected by it during the later months of pregnancy too.
+Nausea is very common during pregnancy, and many women may also get affected by it during the later months.
 However, with proper care and advice from your doctor, you may be able to manage and control your condition better.